kaimhall/kaimhall/README.md

 - 👋 Hi, I’m @kaimhall
 - 👀 I’m interested in Python, data-analytics and ML.
-- 🌱 I’m currently learning Full Stack and more Sql for datascience.
 - 💞️ I’m looking to collaborate on data related projects
-- 📫 You can reach me at kaimhall@gmail.com.
+- 📫 You can reach me at kaimhall@outlook.com.

 <!---
 kaimhall/kaimhall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.